DanielMartensson/Open-SAE-J1939/README.md

 To learn to build on this project, you need first to understand SAE J1939.
 I have written this project in C language because C is an industry standard.
 The C language dialect I have chosen is C99 and I don’t use dynamical memory allocation in this library.
 So it will work with MISRA C standard.

-With this library, you can communicate with valves, engines, actuators, hardware and all other things that are suitable for heavy industrial mobile applications.
+With this library, you can communicate with valves, engines, actuators, machinery, hardware and all other things that are suitable for heavy industrial mobile applications.
 I have build up a basic structure of the project and I hope that other users will send pull request of their C code for extra functionality to SAE J1939 standard because SAE J1939 is a huge standard.

 # Getting started